 Cook the Eggs

-In a non-stick skillet over medium heat, melt half the butter and canola oil.
+STEP 10.
+In a non-stick skillet over medium heat, melt half the butter and half the canola oil.
 Add three of the eggs and cook until the whites are cooked through but the yolks are still runny.
-Repeat with remaining butter, oil, and eggs.

 Assembly

+STEP 12.
 For each serving, place one slice of toast on the plate.
 Top with a slice of cooked ham, several asparagus spears, and a fried egg.
+Drizzle with a generous amount of the herbed hollandaise sauce and sprinkle with additional chives or parsley.

-❗ Recipe Tips
+Recipe Tips

 - There are a lot of little, separate steps in making this recipe, but it’s not difficult.
 Be sure to read all the way through and assemble your ingredients before starting.

-- Cooking fried eggs is as simple as melting some butter and oil, cracking an egg into the pan and letting it sit there until it’s done.
+- Cooking fried eggs is as simple as melting some butter and oil, cracking an egg into the pan, and letting it sit there until it’s done.
 To make it even easier, crack each egg individually into a small cup and then slide it from the cup into the pan.

 - Cutting the crusts off the toast isn’t absolutely essential but it gives the finished presentation a bit of flair.
 Don’t throw the crusts away.
 Keep them in a ziptop bag in the freezer and use them from bread crumbs later.